openconfig/reference/rpc/gnmi/gnmi-specification.md

    </td>
    <td>A JSON encoded string as per <a href="#231-json-and-json_ietf">2.3.1</a> using JSON encoding compatible with [RFC 7951](https://tools.ietf.org/html/rfc7951)
    </td>
+   <td><code>json_ietf_val</code></td>
    <td>4
    </td>
   </tr>
 </table>

-## 2.3 Encoding Data in an Update Message

 ### 2.3.1 JSON and JSON_IETF

-The `JSON` type indicates that the value included within the `bytes` field of the node value message is encoded as a JSON string.
+The `JSON` type indicates that the value is encoded as a JSON string.
 This format utilises the specification in [RFC7159](https://tools.ietf.org/html/rfc7159).
-Additional types (e.g., `JSON_IETF`) are utilised to indicate specific additional characteristics of the encoding of the JSON data (particularly where they relate to serialisation of YANG-modeled data).
+Additional types (e.g., `JSON_IETF`) are utilised to indicate specific additional characteristics of the encoding of the JSON data (particularly where they relate to serialisation of YANG-modeled data)
+.
 For any JSON encoding:

 *   In the case that the data item at the specified path is a leaf node (i.e., has no children) the value of that leaf is encoded directly - i.e., the "bare" value is specified (i.e., a JSON object is not required, and a bare JSON value is included).
-*   Where the data item referred to has child nodes, the value field contains a serialised JSON entity (object or array) corresponding to the referenced item.
+*   Where the data item referred to has child nodes, the `val` field contains a serialised JSON entity (object or array) corresponding to the referenced item.

 Using the following example data tree: